ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 # Introduction

-Remote attestation procedures (RATS) are a combination of activities, in which a Verifier creates assertions about claims of integrity and about characteristics of other system entities by the appraisal of corresponding signed claims (evidence).
+Remote attestation procedures (RATS) are a combination of activities, in which a Verifier creates assertions about assertions of integrity and about characteristics of other system entities by the appraisal of corresponding signed assertions (evidence).
 In this document, a reference interaction model for a generic challenge-response-based remote attestation procedure is provided.
 The minimum set of components, roles and information elements that have to be conveyed between Verifier and Attester are defined as a standard reference to derive more complex RATS from.

 ## Requirements notation